 The major causes of skin injury are falls, accidents involving sharp objects, and auto accidents.
 In case of auto accidents, you should seek medical help as soon as possible, especially if there’s an open wound and a lot of bleeding.
 Even if there’s no visible injury, you could be suffering from internal injuries.
 So, you should still check in with a doctor.

-“After a car accident, it is wise to seek medical attention, no material the extent of your injuries.
+“After a car accident, it is wise to seek medical attention, no matter the extent of your injuries.
 Common injuries resulting from car fortunes include head injuries, fractured bones, paralysis, internal organ damage, concussion, and so on.

 You have the right to seek financial compensation for any injuries and damages sustained after seeking medical attention, especially if you were injured due to the negligence of another party,” says the Barnes Firm, a personal injury lawyer in NYC.